brifordwylie/aws_ml_engineer_capstone/README.md

    - Bootstrapping involves repeatedly sampling from the training data and fitting the model multiple times to generate a distribution of predictions.
 This can be used to estimate prediction intervals.
 This approach should be robust and doesn't make assumptions about a particular distribution.

 1. **Quantile Regression**
-   - A set of models with different objective functions that can provide quantile estimates for predictions.
-Combines the benefits of quantile regression and ensemble methods.
+   - A set of models with different objective functions that can provide quantile estimates for predictions, offering a broader sense of the distribution within the training data.
+It will help in understanding the range and variability of predictions.
 We'll estimate a range of quantiles that should give us a 'spread' of target values within that region of feature space.

-1. **Quantile Regression + Residuals Model**: This model will provide predictions at different quantiles, offering a broader sense of the distribution within the training data.
-It will help in understanding the range and variability of predictions.
-Included as part of this functionality is the computation of residuals for all of the observations (using 5-Fold Cross validation and aggregating the results).
-1. **K-Nearest Neighbors (KNN) Model**: This model will use the distances to the nearest neighbors in the feature space.
-Observations that have close neighbors with low variance in their target values will have higher neighborhood 'quality' levels, while those in high variance neighborhoods or sparse regions will have lower quality levels.
+1. **K-Nearest Neighbors (KNN) Model**: This model will use the distances to the nearest neighbors in feature space.
+Observations that have close neighbors with low variance in their target values will have higher confidence values, while those in high variance neighborhoods or sparse regions will have lower confidence.

 These models and endpoints will be implemented using AWS SageMaker, leveraging its robust infrastructure for training, deploying, and scaling machine learning models.